Adesin-fr/Soketi-Dashboard/README.md

 Visit [http://localhost:8000](http://localhost:8000) in your browser to view the application.

-**_NOTE:_**  If you find difficulties and want me to setup for you, you can directly email me at erfan.siam98@gmail.com

 ## Project Completion

 This project is a work in progress.
 The following features are planned for future releases: